roundrobins/DirectoryContents/readme.md

 ## Credits

 This project was inspired by and adapted from [RepoToTextForLLMs](https://github.com/Doriandarko/RepoToTextForLLMs) by Doriandarko.
-Their tool for automating the analysis of GitHub repositories for LLMsserved as a valuable transcoding source for this project.